Smokefree Policies to Reduce Tobacco Use

 systematic economic review identifıed four studies that, overall,

-demonstrated economic benefıts from a smokefree workplace
+demonstrated economic benefıts from a smokefree workplace policy.

-policy.
-Additional research is needed to more fully evaluate the total economic effects of these policies.
+Additional research is needed to more fully evaluate the total economic

 (Am J Prev Med 2010;38(2S):S275–S289) Published by Elsevier Inc. on behalf of American Journal of Preventive Medicine